obinexus/odts/README.md

 * **Machine Learning & Optimization**: Validates that gradient and Hessian computations converge correctly without hidden instability.
 * **Cryptography & Security**: Provides a proof-checking mechanism where derivatives act as traceable invariants against tampering or false computation.
 * **Auditable AI & Verification**: Creates transparent derivative traces, giving regulators and engineers confidence in system reliability.

+In short: ODTS doesn’t just calculate derivatives — it *proves* that every step, every result, and every replication of that calculus is mathematically sound, reproducible, and safe to trust inside a mission-critical system.

+ODTS establishes *mathematical traceability* for every derivative operation.
+Traditional calculus just computes; ODTS *verifies*.